BerndiVader/MythicMobsExtension/README.md

   - closeinventory{delay=61}
 ```

-This force all players in radius 10 to see a black screen for 60 ticks.
+This force all targeted players to see a black screen for 60 ticks.
 Use closeinventory to return the player into normal view.